dwainetrain/minderva/README.md

 - Dashboard if you're not logged in, you get this error: Error in onSnapshot: FirebaseError: Missing or insufficient permissions.
 Meaning it's trying to pull from the database before verifying that a user is logged in.
 It should first check user, and only if user, then database functions.
 - Add Card, Edit Card: It should have limit on the amount of characters you can translate per card.
 - You should disconnect from the internet and apis and see how they handle failing, this is a way to start tackling all the error handling that needs to take place
-- It should have protected api keys so you can deploy it
+- It should have protected api keys so you can deploy it (implement through Cloud Functions?)
 - See other security considerations in your notes
+- ~~Either the front-end or the database to make sure that the front and back of the cards are not null.
+BOTH~~

 Overall Notes: